 - Update: As normality starts to resume, borders are opening and businesses are starting to get back on their feet.
 With that, many companies are now recalling their staff from working from home.
 They will have to send a return to work letter to the staff so that operations can begin.
 The sooner the better for both parties, as workers will need to prepare for this change.

 Nobody is exempted from the Covid-19.
 Young or old, educated or illiterate, famous or anonymous, rich or poor – whatever or however your station is, as long as you are human, Covid-19 can get you.
 In recent years, this has been the scariest health threat worldwide because there’s no cure and no vaccine, plus the symptoms keep changing.

 Many people around the world have died.
-Even doctors, nurses, and other prominent people have succumbed to the Covid-19 virus.
+Even doctors, nurses, celebrities, and other prominent people have succumbed to the Covid-19 virus.
 Travel has stopped and the summer vacation was spent in mandatory home quarantine.
 Even the school opening has been delayed.
 Metropolitan cities seem like ghost towns in the light of the threat of Covid-19.

 And there’s actually no end in sight.
 It’s pretty depressing and scary.

 The Stages of Dealing with the Covid-19 Pandemic in Our Family

 It has always been said that the mother is the thermostat of the home.
 Whatever her mood or emotional “temperature” is, that’s also the prevailing atmosphere in the home.

 If there are stages of grief, there are also stages of dealing with the Covid-19 pandemic in our family.
 Ever since Covid-19 broke out here are the phases or stages of how I reacted and dealt with the situation while taking care of the family and our needs.